-As Albemarle (NYSE:ALB) notes on its website, lithium carbonate is often “the first chemical in the production chain,” with compounds like lithium hydroxide being produced with subsequent steps if needed.
+As Albemarle (NYSE:ALB) notes, lithium carbonate is often “the first chemical in the lithium production chain,” with compounds like lithium hydroxide being produced with subsequent steps if needed.
 For that reason, investors will often see lithium production numbers broken down in terms of lithium carbonate equivalent.

 Like other lithium products, lithium carbonate may be produced from brines or from hard-rock deposits.
 That said, a few companies are also looking to produce the material from clay-based lithium deposits.

 Though many companies are interested in producing lithium carbonate, not all investors are familiar with what it is.
 Here are a few key points on lithium carbonate to keep in mind.
 Each point is elaborated on further in the article below:

 - Lithium carbonate is used for much more than just lithium-ion batteries.

 - Not all lithium carbonate is created equal.